quantiacs/documentation/en/source/theory/theoretical_basis.md

 ## Algorithm quality

-Once we have constructed an algorithm and plotted an equity on a historical data, we need to use a set of criteria to evaluate the performance.
+After constructing an algorithm and plotting equity on historical data, we use several criteria to evaluate performance.

-### Sharpe Ratio
+### Sharpe ratio

-First, to estimate the profitability of the algorithm, we measure the Sharpe ratio (SR), the most important and popular metric.
+To estimate the profitability of the algorithm, we measure the Sharpe ratio (SR), the main performance metric on our platform.
 For our platform, we use the annualized SR and assume that there is ≈252 trading days on average per year.
 The annual SR formula for N days is presented below:

 ```math
 \label{SR_final_first}